Long Valley in Morris County, New Jersey — The American Northeast (Mid-Atlantic)

 In 1991, The Washington Township Land Trust purchased the building and embarked upon its restoration with the aid of volunteers, grants and generous donations.

 Credits.
 This page was last revised on June 16, 2016.
-This page originally submitted on February 27, 2013, by Alan Edelson of Union Twsp., New Jersey.
-This page has been viewed 339 times since then.
+It was originally submitted on February 27, 2013, by Alan Edelson of Union Twsp., New Jersey.
+This page has been viewed 425 times since then and 7 times this year.
 Photos: 1, 2, 3, 4. submitted on February 27, 2013, by Alan Edelson of Union Twsp., New Jersey. • Bill Pfingsten was the editor who published this page.